Existence of Noise Induced Order, a Computer Aided Proof: Abstract

 \section{Abstract}

-We prove, by a computer aided proof, the existence of noise induced order in the model of chaotic chemical reactions where it was first discovered numerically by Matsumoto and Tsuda in 1983.
-We prove that in this random dynamical system the increase in amplitude of the noise causes the Lyapunov exponent to decrease from positive to negative, stabilizing the system.
-The method used is based on a certified approximation of the stationary measure in the $L^{1}$ norm.
-This is done by an efficient algorithm which is general enough to be adapted to any piecewise differentiable dynamical system on the interval with additive noise.
-We also prove that the stationary measure of the system and its Lyapunov exponent have a Lipschitz stability under several kinds of perturbation of the noise and of the system itself.
-The Lipschitz constants of this stability result are also estimated explicitly.
+We prove the existence of Noise Induced Order in the Matsumoto-Tsuda model, where it was originally discovered in 1983 by numerical simulations.
+This is a model of the famous Belosouv-Zabotinsky reaction, a chaotic chemical reaction, and consists of a one dimensional random dynamical system with additive noise.
+The simulations showed that an increase in amplitude of the noise causes the Lyapunov exponent to decrease from positive to negative; we give a mathematical proof of the existence of this transition.
+The method we use relies on some computer aided estimates providing a certified approximation of the stationary measure in the $L^{1}$ norm.
+This is realized by explicit functional analytic estimates working together with an efficient algorithm.
+The method is general enough to be adapted to any piecewise differentiable dynamical system on the unit interval with additive noise.
+We also prove that the stationary measure of the system varies in a Lipschitz way if the system is perturbed and that the Lyapunov exponent of the system varies in a H\"older way when the noise amplitude increases.